aaron-jack-manning/ocaml-standard-library/README.md

 This library includes the following custom modules:

+- Array (for operations on mutable arrays)
 - Bool (for basic operations on booleans)
 - Char (for basic operations on characters)
 - Fatal (for throwing exceptions, and making assertions)
+- File (for file IO)
 - Float (for basic operations on floating point numbers)
 - Int (for basic operations on integers)
 - List (functional list data structure)
 - Map (functional map implemented as a red-black tree)
 - Option (functions for working with the option monad)
 - Queue (functional queue implemented as two lists)
+- Random (for pseudorandom generation)
 - Set (functional set implemented as a red-black tree)
 - Stack (functional stack data structure)
 - String (for basic operations on strings)